-Located at the heart of the Wild Atlantic Way in Mayo, Hotel Newport is the perfect place to stay as you explore the Atlantic coastline and the spectacular natural scenery that lies along it.
+Located at the heart of the Wild Atlantic Way in Mayo, our hotel is the perfect place to stay as you explore the Atlantic coastline and the spectacular natural scenery that lies along it.

 - GPS: 54.3279908557371, -9.34526219101565

 A magnificent rural and sheltered beach on the east of Achill Island.
 Voted as the number one beach in Ireland, Keem is located in a beautiful horseshoe bay rounded by high cliffs.
 It is where the wild Atlantic could easily be mistaken for the Med, as the white sands are flanked by velveteen green cliffs.
 It’s worth the steep drive up and over the cliff tops to reach this Blue Flag strand; while you’re enjoying sinking your toes into it be sure to look up every once in a while – you might just see a basking shark offshore.

 - GPS: 53.9626057406531, -9.99073441139898

 Killary Harbour (An Caoláire Rua)

 Killary Harbour is Ireland’s only fjord, which forms a natural border between counties Galway and Mayo and extends 16km (10 miles) in from the Atlantic to its head at Aasleagh, below Aasleagh falls..
 This is a haven for water-sport enthusiasts.